fbpx

 https://www.youtube.com/watch?v=gGOl9ehEkqA

-The PrivacyDuck website is no longer operational since Will McAdam’s passing, and another privacy service named Privacy Pros scooped up the expired domain name to harvest the residual SEO traffic after Will’s death for a different privacy service, but the Internet Archive maintains a copy of Will’s original OneRep review.
+The PrivacyDuck website is no longer operational since Will McAdam’s passing, and another privacy service named Privacy Pros scooped up the expired domain name to harvest the residual SEO traffic after Will’s death for a different privacy service.
+Note that it is unclear who runs the Privacy Pros web site.
+The Internet Archive maintains a copy of Will’s original Onerep review.
 In the review, PrivacyDuck states:

 OneRep is the newest of the data opt out / privacy companies, having come online in late 2015.
 It is also one of the most disturbing when it comes to the handling of your personal information and data.
 This reason is two-fold: